-4. Click on Filters in the Advanced Preferences tree and tick the Scene video filter box, press Save.
+4. Click on Filters in the Advanced Preferences tree (don’t expand it) and tick the Scene video filter box near the top right, press Save.

 5. Play the video file and the images will automatically start saving.
-Note they will continue to save until you press stop, even if you pause or skip through the video.
+They will continue to save until you press stop, even if you pause or skip through the video.

 Once you are done saving frames the option needs to be turned off again or it will do the same with every video you play.
 Follow steps 1 and 3 above then untick the Scene video filter box.
 The biggest drawback with VLC is that you have to leave the video running while taking the images, for this reason we recommend VLC for shorter clips only unless you plan to watch the video anyway.

 3. Extract Images with VLC from the Command Line